migmaq/titan1c/docs/CUSTOMIZATION.md

 Created skeleton for new dictionary './dictionary' Dictionary editor for './dictionary' is running on localhost:8080
 ```
+## Reduce configuration points in order to add a new field

+At the minimum you will need to add it to some sort of schema definition,
+to the editor, and to a word template.

+The data files on disk are in a regular format that parses to JSON,
+and most of the internal processing treats them as a generic format.
+This reduces change points for adding to the schema.

 ## Support for long lived forks that follow upstream